rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-42.md

 In other security news,
 Secret Network's trusted execution environment [was completely compromised][sgx1].
-Fortunately it was done by whitehat researchers. but it's only the latest bad news about SGX and secure enclaves.
+Fortunately it was done by whitehat researchers, but it's more bad news about SGX and secure enclaves.

 [sgx1]: https://sgx.fail/